 Treatment recommendations and anticipated non-opioid and opioid use varies between vaginal or cesarean delivery.
 Post-cesarean pain control options include scheduled administration of nonsteroidal anti-inflammatory drugs and/or acetaminophen, higher doses of oral or parental opioids or continuous postpartum epidural analgesia for 24-48 hours postpartum.

 Consultation with an anesthesiologist upon admission to the labor unit and again in the postpartum period can help to optimize pain management.
 Collaboration with all individuals involved in prenatal, delivery and postpartum care is strongly encouraged to ensure quality health care is provided and allows each woman to have an individualized approach to treating her opioid use disorder while safely bringing life into the world.

 Postpartum care is crucial to maintain a healthy, happy family.
-This period of time is associated with a high rate of relapse for mom as she experiences a variety of new triggers, including: postpartum mood changes, newborns with NOWS, management of postpartum pain, sleep deprivation, changes in insurance status and access to treatment, breastfeeding and possible issues regarding infant custody and Child Protective Services (CPS) that may trigger mood disorders, as well as histories of complex trauma.
+This period of time is associated with a high rate of relapse as there can be a variety of new triggers including: postpartum mood changes, newborns with NOWS, management of postpartum pain, sleep deprivation, changes in insurance status and access to treatment, breastfeeding and possible issues regarding infant custody and Child Protective Services (CPS) that may trigger mood disorders, as well as histories of complex trauma.